-Four years ago, in January 2009, we launched the SuperGuide website, and since that time we have received thousands of questions, from our millions of visitors, on different aspects of superannuation.
+Nearly six years ago, in January 2009, we launched the SuperGuide website, and in March 2009 we published the first monthly SuperGuide newsletter.
+Since that time we have received thousands of questions, from our millions of visitors, on different aspects of superannuation.
 We try to represent as many questions as possible in the articles we publish, while also ensuring that we cater for those readers who are just beginning their superannuation education.

 The updated Top 10 must-know facts listed below are a handy guide for those seeking to understand how the super rules work, and the list also serves as a refresher for those readers who may be more familiar with the super rules.
 You can find more information about each of the super rules outlined below by using the search function (see the top of the SuperGuide website).